Pravokotnik/ouizapiski/predavanja-UZ.md

 **Removing noise:**
 + noise = adding high frequencies &rarr; to remove them we apply a low-band pass filter (allows low-frequency signals to pass through while reducing the amplitude of frequencies higher than some threshold)
-+ a Gaussian manitains compact support in image and frequency space &rarr; appropriste low-band pass filter
++ a Gaussian manitains compact support in image and frequency space &rarr; appropriate low-band pass filter

 **Sharpening filter:**
 + linear filter